mcruz206/LearnAI-Bootcamp/lab03.1-tdsp_and_amls/README.md

   * Finally, after the experiments run, you'll score the models to select the best one.

 ### Lab: Feature Engineering, Modeling, and Scoring
-In this lab you'll create your feature engineering file, run the model training, and create the final scores.
+In this lab we'll use the same project you just completed - the "Classify US Incomes" one.
+You'll create your feature engineering file, run the model training, and create the final scores.
 - [ ] In the Azure Machine Learning Services Workbench, open the **code/01_data_acquisition_and_understanding/Main_FeatureEngineering.py** file and run it to perform the Feature Engineering.
 You will see the Job status in the right-hand pane and in the Job History section of the Workbench.
 - [ ] In the Azure Machine Learning Services Workbench, open the **code/01_data_acquisition_and_understanding/Main_ModelCreation.py** file and run it to create your model.
 You will see the Job status in the right-hand pane and in the Job History section of the Workbench.
 - [ ] In the Azure Machine Learning Services Workbench, open the **code/01_data_acquisition_and_understanding/Main_ScoringAndEvaluation.py** file and run it.
 You will see the Job status in the right-hand pane.
 When the scoring completes, click that item and open the **driver_log** you find in the Run History.
 You will see the AUC for the two algorithms compared.